eclipse-tractusx/digital-product-pass/docs/arc42/Arc42.md

 ## Architecture Constraints

-Catena-X Standard to DataExchange, Trust and Security. **Architecture Framework - Catena-X – Overarching Project Information - Confluence**
+Catena-X Standard to DataExchange, Trust and Security. **We follow the Catena-X Architecture Framework**

-FOSS Guardrails (Confluence Refernce!?)
+FOSS Guardrails

-Guardrails for Data Souveranity **DS Guardrails for PI5 - Catena-X – Overarching Project Information - Confluence**
+Guardrails for Data Souveranity **We follow the Data Souveranity Guardrails from PI5**

 **Contents.**
 *Any requirement that constrains software architects in their freedom of design and implementation decisions or decision about the development process.
 These constraints sometimes go beyond individual systems and are valid for whole organizations and companies.*